kscalelabs/minppo/CONTRIBUTING.md

 Unsure where to begin contributing to our code?
 You can start by looking through the "TODO" list in the README.md or looking at the issues

-## Setting Up Development Environment

-The repository is currently (and purposefully) very lightweight. `requirements.txt` is all you need!
-If you come acros any errors regarding MuJoCo's rendering, you may have to `export DISPLAY=:0` on a headless environment utilizing `xvfb`.
-If you are still getting errors, try `export MUJOCO_GL=egl`

 ## Pull Request Process

 1. Ensure any install or build dependencies are removed before the end of the layer when doing a build through `pip install -r requirements.txt`.